lindsro/collection-builder/pages/about.md

 ## About CollectionBuilder CSV

-This demo collection features items from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/), and is build using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).

-CollectionBuilder-CSV is a "Stand Alone" template for creating digital collection and exhibit websites using Jekyll, given:

-- a CSV of collection metadata
-- a folder of images, PDFs, audio, or video files

-Driven by your collection metadata, the template generates engaging visualizations to browse and explore your objects.
-The resulting static site can be hosted on any basic web server.
+This collection contains test images from the University of Idaho as well as test images from the University of Michigan.
+I will be adding to the site with a small digital collection about yarn - stories, fiber, and its impact on culture with collected items from the Library of Congress.

 [CollectionBuilder](https://github.com/CollectionBuilder/) is an set of open source tools for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.
 See [CB Docs](https://collectionbuilder.github.io/cb-docs/) for detailed information.